 Don’t Make the Mistake of Hiring a Large Advertising Law Firm

-The personal injury lawyers at Hancock Injury Attorneys have been contacted countless times over the years by clients of large advertising law firms wanting to fire their car accident attorneys and hire us.
+The Tampa car accident lawyers at Hancock Injury Attorneys have been contacted countless times over the years by clients of large advertising law firms wanting to fire their car accident attorneys and hire us.
 There has always been a common story these clients have told us: